leyles/leyles/README.md

 I'm Leigh, a DevSecOps consultant specialising in transforming multi-cloud infrastructure, streamlining DevOps processes and implementing scalable, secure solutions.
 With well over a decade of experience in various cloud platforms spanning AWS, Azure and GCP, as well as Kubernetes and various tooling, I help businesses optimise cloud architecture, build CI/CD pipelines and reduce operational complexity.
-I'm very much a polyglot, I pick up and use whatever's needed and therefore have a very wide expertise.
+I'm very much a polymath, I pick up and use whatever's needed and therefore have a very wide expertise.

 Here you'll find a variety of repos I've put together for tooling and scripts I've found useful and reusable, or non-competitive variants of code I've developed for various clients.